oris-tool/pyramis/README.md

 Execute the `main` method of `src/test/java/it/unifi/hierarchical/analysisScalability/PyramisLongEvents.java` to run the analysis of the model variants with large-support duration distributions and the `main` method of `src/test/java/it/unifi/hierarchical/analysisScalability/PyramisCyles.java` to run the analysis of the model variants with cycles.
 Also in this case, for each of these models, 100 simulation runs are also performed, with each run lasting at least as long as the analysis.

-The files contaning the analysis computation times (reported in Table 1 and Fig. 5), the files containing the probability of each step (before absorption) produced by analysis and simulation, the files containing the CDF of the duration of the failure process produced by the analysis (used for the plots in Fig. 7) are placed in `src/main/resources/pyramisAnalytic`.
+The files contaning the analysis computation times (reported in Table 1 and Fig. 5), the files containing the probability of each step (before absorption) produced by analysis and simulation are placed in respectively `src/main/resources/pyramisAnalytic`,`/pyramisAnalyticLong`,`/pyramisAnalyticCycles`  while the files corresponding to the 100 simulation runs are placed in `src/main/resources/pyramisAnalyticSameTime` and so on.

 Execute the `main` method of `src/test/java/it/unifi/hierarchical/analysisScalability/PyrStudyResults.java` to compare the analysis results with the ground truth for each model except the variant with cycles and execute `src/test/java/it/unifi/hierarchical/analysisScalability/PyrStudyResultsVarianceCycles.java` to compare the analysis results with the ground truth for the model variant with cycles, obtaining mean value and standard deviation of relative errors of analysis over simple steps (reported in Table 2 and Fig. 6).